ethereum-optimism/optimism/packages/atst/docs/sdk.md

 ## Installation

-Install atst and it's peer dependencies.
+Install atst and its peer dependencies.

 npm